 The RSCS programme studies and examines the history, sociology and anthropology of national and transnational processes within Southeast Asia.
-Specifically, RSCS is concerned with ethnographic practices and theory-building in the areas of contemporary histories, nation-building, civil society and religion, cultural globalisation and identity-making, contemporary politics, and democratisation and multiculturalism in Southeast Asia.
+RSCS is concerned with ethnographic practices and theory-building in contemporary histories, nation-building, civil society and religion, cultural globalisation and identity-making, contemporary politics, and democratisation and multiculturalism in Southeast Asia.

 The programme publishes the internationally-refereed SOJOURN thrice a year.
 The journal covers topics on urbanisation, migration, ethnicity, religion, popular culture, nation-building, civil society, family and gender.

-For researchers, please click here.
+For more information on RSCS researchers, please click here.

 - Religion in Southeast Asia